Changing the Domain Name

 7. Restart the nginx web server using sudo service nginx restart.

-8. If you had a security certificate installed:
+8. If you had a security certificate installed, you will need to update certbot.

 9. Reboot the server.
 When it comes back up, you should be good to go with your new host name.